AutoMcG/steamdeck_tools/README.md

 # Randomizer

 Randomizer builds on Vidswap and provides two features: individual random set and on-boot randomization.
+It also now randomizes every time desktop mode is entered.

 If you'd like to set the next video randomly, execute randomizer.desktop (or run ./vidswap/randomzier.sh).